medikoo/clock/README.md

 # Clock - Indicate and co-ordinate JavaScript time events

+_Idea of this package is deprecated.
+It's best to not rely on it, development is closed._

 Simple functions that helps to deal with time events.
 Can be used in Node.js and browser environments